hermancollin/hermancollin.github.io/index.md

           { text: "There is a plot.
 What would be the point of just a bunch of things?", author: "David Lynch" }, { text: "This is a textbook way too.
 It's just my textbook.", author: "Andrew Gelman" }, { text: 'That\'s right.
-My own beliefs are unbelievable.', author: "John C. Lilly"}, { text: "Then he unsmiled his lips and got real plural on me.
-'We'll let you know.'", author: "Norm Macdonald"}
+My own beliefs are unbelievable.', author: "John C. Lilly"}, { text: "Then he unsmiled his lips and got real plural on me. \"We'll let you know.", author: "Norm Macdonald"}
       ];

       function getRandomCitation() {